-Lead the way in Innovation, Technology & Design
+Lead the way in innovation, technology and design

-Our economy is on the cusp of an Industrial Revolution, where technology and innovation exploration will be advancing more than ever before.
-Gain the essential skills needed for the next generation of jobs and thrive in our forthcoming futuristic environment, with a Bachelor of Interactive Media & Design.
+Our economy is on the cusp of an industrial revolution, where technology and innovation exploration will be advancing more than ever before.
+Gain the essential skills needed for the next generation of jobs and thrive in our forthcoming futuristic environment, with a Bachelor of Interactive Media and Design.

 "It’s about mentoring inspiring young minds full of inquisitive thought, entrepreneurship, a love of creativity, design, and technology, and helping them set goals and channel their creative energies to solve real-world problems."